How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Don’t use an overly formal greeting

 There’s a delicate balance with being too formal in a letter.
 If you’re too stiff, it actually backfires, according to Hari Kolam, CEO of the talent acquisition platform Findem.

-“Remember that there’s an actual person reading this letter and put yourself in their shoes,” said Kolam.
+“Remember that there’s an actual person reading this letter and put yourself in their shoes,” says Kolam.

-Yet being too casual is problematic too: Six in 10 HR professionals say they have a problem with starting out with “hi.”
+Yet, being too casual is problematic too: Six in 10 HR professionals say they have a problem with starting your letter with “hi.”

 Show gratitude and stay positive

 The best way to start off any interview follow-up note is to thank the person for their time and consideration.
 They told you more about the opportunity and whether it would be a good move for you.
-So even if you plan to withdraw from the running, show gratitude for the opportunity.
+So, even if you plan to withdraw from the running, show gratitude for the opportunity.

 Refresh their memory

 A good note will remind hiring managers why you’re interested in the job.
-It doesn’t have to be a long drawn out explanation, but ensure that it’s extremely clear that you want this job and why.
+It doesn’t have to be a long, drawn out explanation, but ensure that it’s extremely clear that you want this job and why.
 Was there something about the job that resonated with you?
 Then add that detail.
 Being authentic matters.

-Write this note with influence in mind but don’t make it a commercial for you as a candidate, according to this previously published article in Fast Company.
+Write this note with influence in mind, but don’t make it a commercial for you as a candidate, according to this previously published article in Fast Company.
 Instead, use it as an opportunity to provide honest reflections about how you felt about the team and the culture.
-Show them why you’re the right person for the job—qualifications, connection and cultural fit.
+Show them why you’re the right person for the job—qualifications, connection, and cultural fit.

-This follow-up is the perfect chance to reconnect with your interviewers and really remind them of who you are and the connection you made during your conversation.
+This follow up is the perfect chance to reconnect with your interviewers and really remind them of who you are and the connection you made during your conversation.
 Take all those little details that you learned about the person to personalize your message and make your note memorable.

-You don’t necessarily need to summarize your qualifications but instead focus on the parts of your résumé that piqued the interest of each interviewer.
+You don’t necessarily need to summarize your qualifications, but instead focus on the parts of your résumé that piqued the interest of each interviewer.
 Notice what each person gets excited about and then reiterate those points in your note—providing a great reminder of why you’re the person they want in this particular job.

 Ease any concerns

-If there are concerns that you might be under or overqualified for the job, you can abate their concerns and provide examples.
+If there are concerns that you might be under- or overqualified for the job, you can abate their concerns and provide examples.

-Yet keep it positive.
+Yet, keep it positive.
 Show how you’re already working on remedying any weaknesses.
-And if you do it right, you may actually boost your odds for getting the job because you’re leaving a positive impression on the hiring manager.
+And if you do it right, you may actually boost your odds for getting the job, because you’re leaving a positive impression on the hiring manager.
 The note itself is your opportunity to show your soft skills—such as organization, time management, and communication.

 Amanda Augustine, career expert for TopResume, warns against the “trust me” approach.
 “Trust me, if I get the job, I’ll figure out what I need to do to get the job done,” she wrote.
 Employers see your potential, but they want some proof of your abilities.
 Augustine suggests explaining instead why the role makes sense for you and how you’re taking steps to fill the gaps.